White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-06-Hack-The-Box:-Devel.md

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/put-the-code.png "an image title")

-After that let's run metasploit and run the handler module to be able to revice back the connectnio from the payload we just put onto the target.
+After that let's run metasploit and run the handler module to be able to revice back the connection from the payload we just put onto the target.

 ![]({{ site.baseurl }}/images/HTB-Devel-Screenshots/meta-exploit handler.png "an image title")